Chipdelmal/DataStructures/01_Array/README.md

 9. **String Rotation**: Assume you have a method isSubstringwhich checks if one word is a substring of another.
 Given two strings, sl and s2, write code to check if s2 is a rotation of sl using only one call to isSubstring (e.g.,"waterbottle" is a rotation of"erbottlewat").

 *McDowell, Gayle Laakmann (2015).
 Cracking the coding interview: 150 programming questions and solutions.
 Palo Alto, CA: CareerCup, LLC*

+1. **Merge Sorted Arrays**: Given two sorted arrays, denoted as array1 and array2, please merge them into array1 and keep the merged array sorted.
+Suppose there is sufficient vacant memory at the end of array1 to accommodate elements of array2.

+*He, Harry.
+Coding Interviews Questions, Analysis & Sollutions.
+Apress, 2002.*